seancorfield/depstar/README.md

 You can use the `:pom-file` exec argument to specify a path to the `pom.xml` file if it is not in the current directory.

+## Target Directory

+By default, `depstar` updates the `pom.xml` in place, compiles namespaces to a temporary folder, and builds the JAR in the current directory.
+You can specify `:pom-file` if the `pom.xml` file is not in the current directory, and `:jar` can specify a path for the JAR file if you want it created somewhere else.

+To behave more like other tooling, `depstar` supports a `:target-dir` option (as of 2.0.next), which will let `depstar` sync from a current `pom.xml` to a new one (in the target directory), compile namespaces to a `classes` folder inside the target directory, and build the JAR file into that directory too.
+The target directory (and the `classes` folder within it) remain after `depstar` exits for you to inspect.

+You can still specify `:pom-file` to provide a different source `pom.xml` file to use as the basis for the updated one in the target directory, and you can still specify `:jar` as a path, rather than just a filename, to have `depstar` build the JAR outside the target directory.

+> Note: the `classes` folder in the target directory is not cleaned out by `depstar` prior to compilation so the JAR file will use whatever is already in that folder if you specify AOT compilation without deleting `classes` first.

 ## Excluding Files

 By default, the following files are excluded from the output JAR: